 How to stay at the lower end of the price spectrum

-Depending on the size of the main stone, moissanite or Australian sapphire in palladium is where you will find your best ‘value’.
+Depending on the size of the main stone, moissanite or Australian sapphire in nine carat gold is where you will find your best ‘value’.

 The most predictable (price wise) options would be a solitaire moissanite or Australian blue, green or parti coloured sapphire in a simple bezel or claw setting.

 Pricing for the gems is standard for each shape and size – we know how long they take to make and the only variable is metal (type and quantity depending on size).